The JWST UNCOVER Treasury survey: Ultradeep NIRSpec and NIRCam ObserVations before the Epoch of Reionization: Discussion and Scientific Objectives of the UNCOVER survey

-\item \textbf{The Epoch of Quenching:} Quenching of star formation is a complex phenomenon, with different processes dominating over a range of times, mass scales, and environments.
+\item {The Epoch of Quenching:} Quenching of star formation is a complex phenomenon, with different processes dominating over a range of times, mass scales, and environments.
 The earliest massive quiescent galaxies have been spectroscopically confirmed to redshift $z{\sim}4$ \citep[e.g.,][]{glazebrook:17,schreiber:18,forrest:20}.
 However, this is entirely limited by detection: quiescent galaxies almost certainly exist to lower masses and higher redshift beyond the capabilities of \HST and ground-based spectroscopy.
 The first \JWST imaging has already provided spectacular candidates of massive, quiescent galaxies to redshift $\sim5$ \citep{carnall:22}.
 UNCOVER NIRCam imaging will extend the search for quiescent galaxies to unprecedented low mass and high redshift, i.e., ${<}10^9M_{\sun}$ to $z{=}9$. \citet{marchesini:22} demonstrated the presence of $10^{10}M_{\sun}$ quiescent galaxies to $z\sim2.5$ with early NIRISS spectra.
-The UNCOVER NIRSpec/PRISM spectroscopy will be able to push this to even lower masses and higher redshifts due to the improved depth and wavelength coverage to $\sim5.3$ microns to confirm the quiescence of through the absence of emission lines and strong Balmer breaks.
+The UNCOVER NIRSpec/PRISM spectroscopy will be able to push this to even lower masses and higher redshifts due to the improved depth and wavelength coverage to $\sim5.3$ microns to confirm the quiescence through the absence of emission lines and strong Balmer breaks {\citep[e.g.,][]{setton:24}}.
 Beyond identification and counting, the PRISM spectroscopy will also be deep enough to further constrain stellar populations to $F444W\lesssim 27.5$AB from the stellar continuum.

-\item \textbf{The Unknown Unknowns:} Perhaps the most exciting legacy of deep fields like UNCOVER is the potential to discover objects that we have not yet imagined or identify predicted objects that we never hoped to detect in addition to offering possible constraints on the non-CDM nature of dark matter \citep[e.g.,][]{Dayal:15}.
+\item {The Unknown Unknowns:} Perhaps the most exciting legacy of deep fields like UNCOVER is the potential to discover objects that we have not yet imagined or identify predicted objects that we never hoped to detect in addition to offering possible constraints on the non-CDM nature of dark matter \citep[e.g.,][]{Dayal:15}.
 The advance in sensitivity, wavelength coverage, and spectral resolution is so large that we will certainly run into surprises.
-The UNCOVER treasury program ensures a comprehensive exploration of ultra-deep parameter space with public imaging and spectroscopy released early in \JWST's mission. \end{itemize}
+The UNCOVER treasury program ensures a comprehensive exploration of ultra-deep parameter space with public imaging and spectroscopy released early in \JWST's mission. {An extraordinary example of this fruitful discovery space has been the abundance of actively accreting black holes that have been discovered and studied within the UNCOVER imaging \citep[e.g.,][]{furtak:23triple,greene:24lrd} and spectroscopy \citep[e.g.,][]{furtak:24triple,goulding:23,kokorev:23}.} \end{itemize}

 The astronomical community has only begun to scratch the surface of possible \JWST observations of the distant Universe.
 This paper aims to present a basic description of the UNCOVER Treasury program to optimize community use of early data products, prepare for Cycle 2 \JWST proposals targeting objects in and behind the Abell 2744 cluster, and anticipate use of the scheduled NIRSpec/PRISM follow-up.
 These studies are likely to range from detailed analysis of previously known sources to exciting \JWST discoveries.
 We conclude this paper by highlighting the broad range of UNCOVER scientific targets in Figure \ref{fig:gallery}.
 Individual objects are plotted against the backdrop of dust-rich and dust-poor models for the evolution of the star formation rate density from \citep{casey:18}.